-To the faculties, for the exercise of which the situation of the learner affords a demand, that of teacher adds that of communication:-of communication, and, in so far as, in the method which he employs, there happens to be any thing which was thought of by him, without its having, to his knowledge, been thought of by any other person, invention.
+To the faculties, for the exercise of which the situation of the learner affords a demand, that of teacher adds that of communication; of communication, and in so far as, in the method which he employs, there happens to be anything which was thought of by him, without its having, to his knowledge, been thought of by any other person, incention.

-Without any the slightest notice taken of any of these distinctions, -Poetry, with its nearest branches, in vast capitals, and those next to them still in great and upright ones,-after Poetry, Music, Painting, Sculpture, Civil Architecture, and Engraving, these, and no others, are, by D'Alembert, huddled together in a corner, and,-as if standing in awe of Poetry, and should they presume to place themselves on a line with her, fearing the lash of one of her daughters, viz.
-Satire, -are dressed-in capitals, indeed, but those leaning ones, -and, in comparison of those which are not refused to Madrigal, Epigram, or Romance, scarcely visible.
-These too are all together placed under the head of imagination; as if, in the first place, to the exercise of all these branches of art, the exercise of imaginative faculty, were necessary, -and as if, in the next place, it were not so to any of the others.
+Without any the slightest notice taken of any of these distinctions-Poetry, with its nearest branches, in vast capitals, and those next to them still in great and upright ones ; after Poetry, Music, Painting, Sculpture, Civil Architecture, and Engraving, these, and no others, are, by D'Alembert, huddled together in a corner, and-as if standing in awe of Poetry. and should they presume to place themselves on a line with her, fearing the lash of one of her daughters, viz., Satire-are dressed, in capitals, indeed, but those leaning ones, and, in comparison with those which are not refused to Madrigal, Epigram, or Romance, scarcely visible.
+These, too, are all together placed under the head of imagination; as if, in the first place, to the exercise of all these branches of art, the exercise of the imaginative faculty were necessary ; and as if, in the next place, it were not so to any of the others.

-Yet, when once pointed out, who is there that does not recognize-that neither to the Musical performer, nor to the Painter as such, nor to the Sculptor as such, nor to the Architect-or, in plain English, the Builder-as such, nor to the Engraver as such, is any exercise of the imaginative faculty necessary ?-Yes: in so far as, by any of them, any thing new is to be hit upon: but, in this there is nothing which they do not possess, in common with the artist in every other line whatsoever.
+Yet, when once pointed out, who is there that does not recognise, that neither to the Musical performer, nor to the Painter as such, nor to the Sculptor as such, nor to the Architect, or, in plain English, the Builder, as such, nor to the Engrater as such, is any exercise of the imaginatire faculty necessary?
+Yes; in so far as, by any of them, anything new is to be hit upon; but in this there is nothing which they do not possess in common with the artist in every other line whatsoever.

-Aristotle was an observer and inventor: for by him was invented, how far soever from perfected, the art and science of Logic, school-mistress of all the other arts and sciences.
-Bacon was an observer and inventor: for by him was invented the art of learning Natural History and Natural Philosophy, more particularly the latter.
-Newton was an observer, a discoverer, and an inventor.
-Locke was an observer and a discoverer: his field of discovery; the region of mind.-Linnæus was,-Werner is, an observer and inventive, and thereby imaginative, methodizer :-which of these men was ever a Musician, a Painter, a Sculptor, a Builder, or an Engraver?
+Aristotle was an observer and inventor: for by him was invented, how far soever from perfected, the art and science of Logic, schoolmistress of all the other arts and sciences.
+Bacon was an observer and inventor : for by him was invented the art of learning Natural History and Natural Philosophy, more particularly the latter.
+Newton was an observer. a discoverer, and an inventor.
+Locke was an observer and a discoverer : his field of discovery the region of mind.
+Linnœus was, Werner is, an observer and inventive, and thereby imaginatire, methodizer :- which of these men was ever a Musician, a Painter, a Sculptor, a Builder, or an Engraver?